Mourya-K/EntryExitManagementSytem/final/README.md

-# Had trouble deploying it so attached a screenrecording or alternatively follow the steps below to run the code on your system
+Had trouble deploying it so attached a screen recording or alternatively follow the steps below to run the code on your system

 # Getting Started with Create React App